 Sign up for my newsletter where I will share publishing tips and tricks, and notify you of my appearances, courses, one-time sessions and more.
 For writing coaching info and testimonials check out those links.

 Also, BIG NEWS: I am now teaching a 2 week intensive online course on PITCHING for Writer’s Digest, and I’m so excited about it, because they asked me to do it, and I developed it from scratch!
-It starts February 15 and ends March 1, and I also taped bonus audio tutorials.
+My next class starts April 4 and ends April 18, and I also taped bonus video tutorials.
 For all my tips and tricks and resources, sign up here.

 I was delighted to have Sari Botton, the Essays Editor for Longreads as my first guest for the podcast, ASJA Direct: Inside Intel on Getting Published and Paid Well, which is a member’s benefit for ASJA members (found under member benefits on the site) , and is available starting next week for $29.99 for nonmembers on the ASJA Store.

 *Submitting writers for awards

 She also covered a few more questions after the podcast.

 Erasmus: How did you get your start in publishing?

 Botton: When I was a junior in college, my boyfriend and dad both pushed me to apply for the Newsday summer internship, even though I had never written for or edited a college newspaper.
 I did like to write, although mostly plays.
 I got the internship.
 I was put on the arts desk at Newsday/NY Newsday and thrown in the deep end.
 It was both terrifying and wonderful.
 After college, I got stuck in a rut writing for trade magazines, but then parlayed my work at WWD into work at W, and back into consumer publishing.

 Erasmus: What book has had a big influence on your life and why?